There are several scholarships opportunities available to CITT students across the country. Students are welcome to apply for multiple scholarships.

-To apply for any of the available scholarships—except the Toronto Area Council Bursary, which has its own application process and timeline—please prepare and submit the following:
+To apply for any of the available scholarships—except the Area Council Bursaries, which have their own application processes and timelines—please prepare and submit the following:

 One annual scholarship of $450